 Since [the American Revolution], genealogists have been pondering the possibilities had President Washington been a bit more power-hungry.
 As early as 1908, newspapers published accounts of history buffs who worked their way through the Washington family tree using rules of succession to determine the rightful heir to the theoretical American throne. [...]

 [Ancestry.com's Megan Smolenyak] concluded that leadership would have passed not to men named Abraham or Teddy but to those named Lee, Felix or Frank.
 "We would have had a King named Spot, how cool is that?"
 Smolenyak muses of the son who would've fallen between King Bushrod, the first, and Bushrod II.

 —Newsweek.com, The Man Who Would Be King, 08 Oct 2008

 History knows Preston Treacher Knoist as the last Knoist Brother.
 The Knoists hunted for themselves the first rabbit they learned to make vanish.
 The lame Knoists chased it.
 The blind ones caught it.
 A naked one put it in his pocket.

-In 1899, Preston T. Knoist was found clenched to the inactive boiler of Chicago's abandoned Liberty Paints factory, penniless and dead.
+In 1913, Preston T. Knoist was found clenched to an inactive boiler of the abandoned Chicago Liberty Paints factory, penniless and dead.
 Many scientific and cultural movements that lived and died in the 20th Century were named with words and phrases coined in the fevered scribblings he left behind, such as pasteurization, communism, and Howard Cosell.